SDEs with no strong solution arising from a problem of stochastic control: Introduction

 \subsection{SDEs with no strong solution in the literature}

 We begin by recalling the properties of two classical examples of SDEs with no strong solution, which will be instructive for the study of the SDE \eqref{eq:SDE-intro-1}.
 We emphasise the significance of Tsirelson's example in \Cref{sec:tsirelson}.
+For further instructive examples, see \cite[Section 1.3]{cherny_singular_2005}.